 Shrubbery and Lawn

-Arrange for regular trimming and mowing to prevent plants from taking over.
+Arrange for regular trimming and mowing to prevent overgrowth of plants and lawn.
 Store outdoor furniture and other items inside if they could be blown away or cause damage in severe weather.
 Remove any standing water (buckets, bird baths, and other water-retaining objects) from the yard.
 If you have a fountain, either empty it and turn it off, or leave the water circulating to avoid mosquito infestation.